Full Publications List ( NISEC.ac.uk )

-In the Com-COV study we have so far found that immunisation with the two ‘mixed’ schedules (Oxford/AstraZeneca followed by Pfizer or Pfizer followed by Oxford/AstraZeneca) produces antibody and T cell responses higher than that seen after two doses of the Oxford/AstraZeneca, which is known to be highly effective against severe disease.
-Short-term side effects are higher after the second dose in people who receive a “mixed” schedule, but there have been no safety concerns raised in the study.
+In the Com-COV study we have so far found that immunisation with the two ‘mixed’ schedules (Oxford/AstraZeneca followed by Pfizer or Pfizer followed by Oxford/AstraZeneca) produce antibody and T cell responses higher than that seen after two doses of the Oxford/AstraZeneca, which is known to be a highly effective vaccine schedule against severe disease.
+Short-term side effects were slightly higher after the second dose in people who receive a “mixed” schedule, but there were no safety concerns raised in the study.

-In the Com-COV2 study we found that all the studied mixed-schedules (Oxford/AstraZeneca followed by Novavax or Moderna and Pfizer followed by Novavax or Moderna) were able to produce a response from both antibodies and T-cells in the immune system.
+In the Com-COV2 study we found that all the studied mixed-schedules (Oxford/AstraZeneca followed by Novavax or Moderna and Pfizer followed by Novavax or Moderna) produced a robust response both in terms of antibody and T-cells.
 All combinations produced antibodies that were higher than two doses of the Oxford/AstraZeneca vaccine.
 Short-term side effects after vaccination were higher in people who had Moderna as a second dose, but not in those who had Novavax.

-The results from both these studies have been very reassuring, as have shown that mixed vaccine schedules are able to produce immune system responses that are above that of the Oxford/AstraZeneca vaccine – a vaccine that we know has very high real-world protection against severe disease and death.
+The results from both these studies have been very reassuring, as they have shown that mixed vaccine schedules are well tolerated and able to produce robust immune system responses that are at least as good as or higher that of the Oxford/AstraZeneca vaccine – a vaccine that we know has very high real-world protection against severe disease and death.

 These results are important because they show that countries can be more flexible in their approach to vaccination, potentially improving access to COVID-19 vaccines.

 They also show that there may be subtle but important differences between the vaccines which affect exactly what kind of immune response each combination of vaccines produces, which will inform future vaccine development.